-Alternatively we can try marinating the paneer with curds and then frying with the flours. will be trying this way next time.
+Alternatively, we can try marinating the paneer with curds and then frying it with the flour. will be trying this way next time.

-This dish has to be really hot as in chillies.
+This dish has to be really hot as in chilies.
 I guess they added the prefix to Andhra just for its hot!
-So add more chillies and enjoy!
+So add more chilies and enjoy!